 The weird didn’t stop there.
 In the backyard, police found a plywood box.
 This box had air holes cut into it.
 Police found several strands of human hair in this box.

 Is the hair on the back of your neck standing up yet?

 Elmer Wayne Henley’s Bizarre Tale

-While Houston Police Detectives walked through the spooky scene at 2020 Lamar Street, Elmer Wayne Henley was at the police station telling the craziest tale.
+While the police walked through the spooky scene at 2020 Lamar Street, Elmer Wayne Henley was at the police station telling the craziest tale.

 Henley said that Dean Corll had been paying him and another teenage accomplice named David Brooks to procure boys and young men.
 Corll would then rape, torture, and kill the young men.

 But Dean Corll couldn’t have done…that